Course - Built Form and Urban Design - FP4100

 Course content

-The course will emphasize on urban and architectural history/theory, place analysis, sustainability in architecture and urban design, aesthetic and creative methods as well as training in urban design.
+The course provides an introduction to urban and architectural history and theory, site analysis, the perspective of sustainability in architecture and urban design, aesthetics and creative methods, as well as training in urban design.

 Learning outcome